rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 2. `base` to `prod` to find out changed in production while we were busy modding `base` for Azure
 3. merge `prod` and `model`

+**The main advantage of using this method is that it can be re-run on a newer production set within minutes if the migration was delayed or rolled back.**

 ![high level merge](intro-2.png)

+## Project structure
+We used the following file structure for this project:

+* `\` - root_solution_folder
+  * `db` - contains folders with T-SQL code from *snapshot* DBs
+    * `c_4vallees` - T-SQL code of *c_4vallees* DB, including its own GIT repo
+    * `central` - same for *central* and other DBs
+    * `helpdesk`
+    * `reporting`
+    * etc ...
+  * `utils` - all sorts of shell and SQL scripts for code refactoring and automation
+  * `staging-diff` - diff files for comparing *base* and *model* versions
+  * `customer-dbs` - modified code for customer DBs, based on a single *customer model DB*

+All SQL code was committed to Git repositories, one repo per shared DB and one repo for a sample customer DB (*c_4vallees*).
+The rest of customer DBs were supposed to be identical to the sample.

-## Step 1: getting AZ compatibility mods
+## Step 1: *getting AZ compatibility mods*
-This script diffs the latest version of modified (*model*) DBs against their original (*base*) state.
-We'll need these diffs to limit our search for recent prod changes to those objects only.
+This script diffs the latest version of modified (*model*) DBs against their original (*base*) state and outputs a list of SQL objects changed for migration.
+We will need this list to limit our search for changes in production to those objects only.
+Any other production changes should be merged as-is.

 This script should be run from the solution root because it expects database repositories to be in `./db/db_name` folders.